MrDatastorage/react-native-data-forms/README.md

-  field: string; //REQUIRED. key of the field (should be the same as the key used in the values-prop of DataForm title?: string; //title of the field type?: string; //type of the field, if not set, it uses a TextField values?: Value[] | undefined; //possible values of the field if it's a input type where you can choose between values description?: string;// optional description text descriptionComponent?: React.Node;//optional description component startSection?: string;//section title, if new section above this field
+  field: string; //REQUIRED. key of the field (should be the same as the key used in the values-prop of DataForm title?: string; //title of the field type?: string; //type of the field, if not set, it uses a TextField values?: Value[]; //possible values of the field if it's a input type where you can choose between values description?: string;// optional description text descriptionComponent?: React.Node;//optional description component startSection?: string;//section title, if new section above this field